PAPIsdotio/general/cfp-tips-rules.md

 # Tips for submitting a proposal or paper to PAPIs — and a few rules

-This document completes the CfP guidelines for the [PAPIs conferences](https://www.papis.io), which you'll find at [cfp.papis.io](http://cfp.papis.io/).
+This document completes the guidelines for the [PAPIs Call for Proposals](http://cfp.papis.io).

 ## How to craft a good talk proposal